parkerlreed/pdfjsgui/README.md

 ========

-Then just replace the URL in the pdfjsgui script with whatever path your files reside at.
+Then just replace the URL in the pdfjs script with whatever path your files reside at.

 file:///home/parker/bin/generic/web/viewer.html